 SpaceFlow uncovers pseudo-spatiotemporal relationships among cells

 Next, we study the pseudo-Spatiotemporal Map (pSM) computed by SpaceFlow.
 Different from traditional pseudotime as used in scRNA-seq analysis, which only considers the similarity in expression between cells, the pSM considers both spatial and transcriptional relationships among cells simultaneously (Methods).
 In spatial visualizations of the pseudotimes produced from Seurat, Monocle, traditional single-cell pseudotime methods that do not incorporate spatial information , we observed a lack of layered patterns as well as significant noise (Fig. 3a).
 In contrast, both spatially-aware methods tested, stLearn and SpaceFlow present a layer-patterned pSM with a clear and smooth color gradient (Fig. 3a), suggesting a pseudo-spatiotemporal ordering from White Matter (WM) to Layer 3.
 This ordering mirrors the correct inside-out developmental sequence of cortical layers and reflects the layered spatial organization of the tissue.
 However, stLearn shows less consistency with the annotation in the White Matter (WM) region when compared to SpaceFlow.
+Similar patterns can also be observed in samples 151507 and 151673 (Supplementary Fig. 1b, d).
+We also run SpaceFlow on more 10x Visium ST datasets, the results can be found in Supplementary Information (Supplementary Fig. 3).

 To test the capability of SpaceFlow on single-cell resolution ST data with a large number of cells, we evaluated SpaceFlow on a Stereo-seq dataset from mouse olfactory bulb tissue, capturing 28243 genes across 18197 cells7 , comparing with traditional pseudotime methods Seurat, Monocle, and Slingshot.
 We observed that Seurat shows little variation in pseudotime across the tissue except for the outer rings, which show slightly higher pseudotime values than in the inside.
 Monocle is much noisier than Seurat and shows no clear patterns.
 Slingshot is similar to Seurat and exhibits outer-ring patterns.
 By contrast, SpaceFlow presents a clear layered pattern mirroring the annotated layers of the olfactory bulb tissue (Fig. 3b).
 The pSM value (red) is lowest in the external plexiform layer (EPL) and then increases when moving away in both directions.
 This ordering in the pSM is consistent with the developmental sequence of these layers, where starting from the central EPL, development proceeds bilaterally outwards, leading to the mitral cell layer (MCL) and glomerular layer (GL), olfactory nerve layer (ONL), and the granule cell layer (GCL) develops last46.
 The highest values are observed on the inner side, with the peak in the granule cell layer (GCL) and the rostral migratory stream (RMS).
 This shows that the pSM computed by SpaceFlow is not only more clearly spatially organized than non-spatial pseudotime, but that these results also more accurately represent the temporal and developmental relationships between cells.